alessiosavi/GoLog-Viewer/README.md

 You can deploy the application in two methods:

-- Deploy the executable in your remote machine
+- Deploy the executable in your remote machine;
-  - Build the source in your local machine
+  - Build the source in your local machine;
-  - Deploy the executable
+  - Deploy the executable;
-- Copy the code to you remote machine, run the following commands
+- Copy the code to you remote machine, run the following commands;

 ```bash
 scp -r GoLog-Viewer.go user@machine.dev-prod_log:/home/no_sudo_user/gologviewer #Copy the code into your user folder